 - How to configure your domain name to work with your web server.

-As well as looking for a reputable, responsive, and reliable web hosting service provider, make sure that your hosting solution also meets the following requirements:
+As well as searching for a reliable, responsive, and reputable web hosting service provider, make sure that your hosting solution meets the following requirements:

-If you are not sure whether your server meets the above requirements, just contact the hosting solution provider and ask them.
+If you are not sure whether your server meets the above requirements, please contact the web host and ask them.

 To learn more about managed WordPress hosting, go here: